 Hall Council (HC) is a great opportunity for anyone to get involved within their residence hall.
 Each hall elects a board to represent them to RHA, to hold meetings for the hall, and plan social events for the hall.
 Positions for each hall include: President, Vice President, Secretary and Treasurer.
-Not ready to be on the board, then serve as a floor or community representative for your community!
+If you're not ready to be on the board, then serve as a floor or community representative for your community!